Your citizen service number (CSN)

 Not all documents are automatically valid in the Netherlands.
 The civil registry and the Expatcenter will only accept official documents in Dutch, English, French or German.
 An official translation will be required for other languages.
 Some documents may also require proof of authenticity (legalisatie).
 For more information click here.

-Please note: as of 6 January 2014, highly skilled migrants from outside the EU with the official residence status of knowledge migrant or scientific researcher no longer have to present a copy of their birth certificate when registering at the town halls in Amsterdam, Amstelveen, Almere, Haarlemmermeer and Hilversum.
+Please note: as of 6 January 2014, highly skilled migrants from outside the EU with the official residence status of knowledge migrant or scientific researcher no longer have to present a copy of their birth certificate when registering at the town halls in Amsterdam, Amstelveen, Almere, Diemen, Haarlem, Haarlemmermeer, Hilversum and Velsen.

 Accompanying partner and/or children

 Partners and/or children must also register with the municipality.
-To do so, make an appointment to visit the Expatcenter (provided at least one member of the family meets the Expatcenter criteria mentioned above) or the registration department in Amsterdam City Hall in person.
+To do so, make an appointment to visit the Expatcenter (provided at least one member of the family meets the Expatcenter criteria mentioned above) or the registration department in Amsterdam City Hall or City Office Zuidoost in person.
 The following documents are required to register an accompanying child and/or partner:

 - Marriage certificate